-6. Have morning recipes or snacks prepared while people wait for dinner
+6. Have snacks prepared while people wait for dinner

 Unlike Sunday dinners in my family, where food seemed to be ready after church, I understand that a little more effort is needed for Thanksgiving.
 Unless you plan to have dinner completely finished the night before, chances are you’ll still have a few items to prep in the morning.
-It’s okay if family members begin to arrive and dinner isn’t ready for a couple of hours.
-Should people feel hungry, you can consider serving finger foods that are spread on a charcuterie board or make Thanksgiving morning recipes that you had time to prep the night before.
+It’s OK if family members begin to arrive and dinner isn’t ready for a couple of hours.
+Should people feel hungry, you can consider serving finger foods like a charcuterie board.

 7. Consider different activities and games for kids